 Place them all in the bowl of a food processor.

 Whir it up several times, on low drizzle in your olive oil and puree well.

 Make sure it is nice and smooth, then if making ahead of time, store in airtight container, refrigerating until ready to use.

 Now cook up your quinoa while your Romesco is cooling.
 I happened to have some leftover vegetable broth, but water is just fine too, just season it with some salt if desired.

 Gather and chop your ingredients that you would like on your Greek Quinoa bowl.
-I like tomatoes, cucumbers, artichoke hearts, feta cheese, kalamata olives, avocado, lemon, and personally beets, not very mediterranean but I love them and they had a wonderful sweetness with a little crunch.
+I like tomatoes, cucumbers, , feta cheese, , avocado, lemon, and personally beets, not very Mediterranean but I love them and they add a wonderful sweetness with a little crunch.

 Then add each of the toppings desired by the plate or bowl until you have used them up.
 I put together two servings worth, enough for my husband and I to eat for lunch, place the balance of the quinoa and Romesco sauce in the fridge and made up bowls or tupperware for the next few days!

 Place a nice dollop of Romesco sauce in the middle, place a lemon wedge on and drizzle a little balsamic vinegar over the whole thing…delish!

 Notice no beets in my husbands in the back!
 He loves beets, but man don’t be putting them cold or pickled in his salads!

 Delicious all by itself or serve with a couple of fresh pita triangles.
 Opa!